apollo-elements/apollo-elements/packages/hybrids/README.md

 *NOTE*: If you set `window.__APOLLO_CLIENT__`, you don't need to specify the `client` property when instantiating your elements, the way we do above.

 ### 👾 Mutations
-Spread in the ApolloMutation hybrid prototype to define a mutating element.
+Spread in the ApolloMutation hybrid property descriptors to define a mutating element.

 ```js
 import { ApolloMutation, define, html } from '@apollo-elements/hybrids';